openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-After download your screen will look similar to the one below and show the paths of downloaded files:
+After the download, your screen will look similar to the one below and show the paths of downloaded files:

 @sphinxdirective
 .. tab:: Linux